PLBU/Akademis-App/README.md

 ## Deployment

 This section is completely optional.
 Add additional notes about how to deploy this on a live system

-## Contributing

-Mention what you expect from the people who want to contribute

-We'd love to have your helping hand on `Project Title`!
-See [CONTRIBUTING.md] for more information on what we're looking for and how to get started.

-## Versioning

-If your project has multiple versions, include information about it here.

-For the available versions, see the [tags on this repository][tags]

 ## Acknowledgments